deitch/booster/README.md

 * `GET /play?somefield=*` - list all of the `play` items

 Of course, you can set the value of `clear` to anything you want: "*" (as in the above example), "any", "all", or "funny".
 Whatever works for you!

+##### cascade

+What if you have an item that has dependent items.
+When you make a change to a field here, you want to cascade similar changes to all of the "child" items?
+Here is an example.

+I have two models, `post` and `comment`.
+They look like this:

+    post: {
+			id: {required:true,createoptional:true},
+			content: {required:true},
+			status: {required:true,default:"draft",validation:"list:draft,published"}
+		}

+		comment: {
+			id: {required:true,createoptional:true},
+			post: {required:true},
+			content: {required:true},
+			status: {required:true,default:"draft",validation:"list:draft,published"}
+		}

+What you want is when you publish a `post` by changing its status from "draft" to "published", that all dependent `comment` elements are changed to `published` as well.
+Now, you might *not* want that, in which case, well, do nothing!
+But if you do...

+Of course, you can do that by putting a `post` processor in the controller.
+For example, the controller for `post` might be:

+    post: {
+			patch: function(req,res,next,status,body) {
+				if (req.body && req.body.status === "published") {
+					req.booster.models.content.find({post:req.param("post")},function(err,data) {
+						if (data && data.length > 0) {
+							req.booster.models.content.patch(_.pluck(data,"id"),{status:"published"},function(err,data){
+								next();
+							});
+						}
+					});
+				}
+			}
+		}

+That would work, but requires extra work and more error-handling than I have done here.
+If you want 3-4 levels of cascade - publishing a `category` leads to publishing child `post` leads to publishing child `comment` leads to (you get the idea) - it gets terribly messy and long.
+It also means that if you make the changes somewhere *inside* your program - i.e. not through the controller, say, by modifying the model from elsewhere, you won't catch it.
+What a mess!

+Instead, let's go the simple route! `booster` allows you to say, "if I change this field to a certain value, then all children should get the same change."

+We can rewrite the model for `post` as follows:

+    post: {
+			id: {required:true,createoptional:true},
+			content: {required:true},
+			status: {required:true,default:"draft",validation:"list:draft,published",
+			    cascade: {value:"published",children:"comment"}
+				}
+		}

+Note what we added: `cascade: {value:"published",children:"comment"}`.

+This means: if we change this field's value to "published", then all instances of `comment` which have the value of `post` (since our type is `post`) equal to our `id` should have their `status` (since our field is `status`) changed to "published" as well.

+Here are the parts of cascade you can set:

+* `value`: setting which value should trigger a cascade.
+This can be a string or an array of strings.
+If not set, then **all** value changes trigger a cascade.
+* `children`: which children who have a field named the same as our current model and a value the same as this item's `id` should be cascaded to.
+This can be a string or an array of strings.
+If `children` is not set, nothing is ever cascaded (since we have nothing to cascade it to!).

 #### Validations